(News Release in .pdf format)

 Data provided to Ohio REALTORS by Multiple Listing Services includes residential closings for new and existing single-family homes and condominiums/co-ops.
-Ohio REALTORS, with more than 32,000 members, is the largest professional trade association in Ohio.
-The methods addressing Ohio REALTORS reporting of home sales activity is available at www.ohiorealtors.org.
+Ohio REALTORS, with more than 35,000 members, is the largest professional trade association in Ohio.

-(NOTE: There might be a slight variance between the reported number of sales contained in this release and actual activity in the various markets due to OAR’s early reporting requirement.
+(NOTE: There might be a slight variance between the reported number of sales contained in this release and actual activity in the various markets due to Ohio REALTORS early reporting requirement.
 Check with contacts in the particular market.)

 Ohio REALTORS Communications Group